 Your first contact with customs will generally be on the plane, where you will be given an “Incoming passenger card” by the flight crew.
 This card allows you to declare the goods and products that you bring on Australian soil.
 It must be carefully and honestly filled in by each passenger.
 This involves ticking the YES box for each category of product you are taking with you to Australia.
 If you have any doubts about the products you are bringing into Australia, you are strongly advised to declare them.

-NB: If you do not speak English well, it is possible to find this passenger card in many other languages.
-You can find it upon arrival at the airport, before going through customs.
+NB: If you do not speak English well, you can find this passenger card in many other languages upon arrival at the airport, before going through customs.

 When you arrive at the airport, your passenger card must be presented at Customs, along with your biometric passport.
 A biosecurity officer will check your declared items, and may ask you some questions to ensure that the items comply with regulations.

 If the officer thinks the goods are low risk, you can keep them.
-On the other hand, if he or she believes that they present a high risk, you have three options: pay a fee so the goods can be processed and subsequently recovered, send them back to their country of origin, or send them to be destroyed.
+On the other hand, if the goods present a high risk, you have three options: pay a fee so the goods can be processed and subsequently recovered, send them back to their country of origin, or send them to be destroyed.
 All these options are at your expense.

 ⚠️ Warning: Even if you don’t declare any goods, be aware that a biosecurity officer can still inspect your luggage.
 Customs officers can use X-rays or a sniffer dog.
 Dogs are used extensively at Australian airports.
 Be aware that you should never touch or pet the dogs, under penalty of being called to order by the agents.